-One important component of your first year at St. Lawrence will be your First-Year Program (FYP) in the fall and your First-Year Seminar (FYS) in the spring.
-The entire First-Year Program (including FYP and FYS) is overseen by the associate dean of the first year, a senior faculty member with experience teaching in the program.
+Two important components of your first year at St. Lawrence are your First-Year Program (FYP) course in the fall and your First-Year Seminar (FYS) in the spring, required of all incoming students.

 - introduce you to a liberal arts education;